GK2103/GK2103.github.io/README.md

 ##### Methodology:
 This project shows a range of data analyst skills and data-driven techniques while using essential Python libraries.

-• First, for data collection, I had sourced the "Most Expensive Footballers 2021" dataset from Kaggle.
+•	Data Collection: The 'Most Expensive Footballers 2021' dataset was sourced from Kaggle.

-• Python served as the primary programming language, with essential libraries such as pandas for adept data manipulation, and numpy for precise numerical operations.
+•	Data Processing: Python was the primary language, utilising pandas for data manipulation and NumPy for numerical operations.
+Data cleaning ensured integrity, including creating the "Goals + Assists per match" metric.

-• Following this I had done rigorous data cleaning, using pandas and NumPy to ensure data integrity and consistency.
-Notably, during this process, I had combined a few data columns to create the "Goals + Assists per match" column, a key player performance metric.

-• K-means clustering and Linear Regression were the two Machine learning techniques that were then deployed to model and evaluate the intricate relationship between market value and performance statistics.
-Where for linear Regression the the data set was spilt to create training data, to create a model, and test data to compare it against the model.
+•	Analysis Techniques: K-means clustering, and Linear Regression were employed to model the relationship between market value and performance statistics.
+The dataset was split into training and test data for linear regression.

-• To further strengthen the analysis, I had done some data visualization with Python using matplotlib to present clear and informative visualisations and the pd.set_option for fine-tuning the display options.
+•	Data Visualisation: Matplotlib was used for creating informative visualisations.

 ##### Findings: (Full analysis can be found in the project report PDF)
 The project's findings revealed that player performance statistics significantly affected the market values of footballers who were valued below £60 million, while higher-valued players above £130 million were influenced by a broader range of factors beyond statistics, such as age, league, and playing style.
 K-Means clustering provided additional insights by demonstrating that players with higher performance statistics tend to be valued more in the lower price range.
 The linear regression analysis indicated a small positive correlation (R-Value of 0.243) (Table 3) between market value and player performance statistics, although the model's fit was poor, as seen in Graph 2, suggesting a more complex relationship.
 In summary, while player statistics play a role in determining market values, their impact varies depending on a player's value range, highlighting the complex nature of football player valuation.

 ### Project: WeightLess Fitness App: